acdevlin/long-running-sagas/webhooks/README.md

 It is an implementation of the concepts mentioned
 [in this blog post from our CTO, Viren Baraiya](https://orkes.io/blog/late-bound-sagas-why-your-agent-is-not-an-llm-in-a-loop#what-it-looks-like-in-motion).

+See the top-level README file in the parent directory for instructions on how to get started.

 If you ever need additional guidance on an exercise, check out the "solutions" branch of this repository.

 ## Preparation